ROCm/rocm_smi_lib/tests/rocm_smi_test/gtest/docs/faq.md

 differences between the two tools.
 Once you have some concrete experience, you can much more easily decide which one to use the next time.

-## My death tests became very slow - what happened?

-In August 2008 we had to switch the default death test style from `fast` to `threadsafe`, as the former is no longer safe now that threaded logging is the default.
-This caused many death tests to slow down.
-Unfortunately this change was necessary.

-Please read [Fixing Failing Death Tests](death_test_styles.md) for what you can do.

 ## I got some run-time errors about invalid proto descriptors when using `ProtocolMessageEquals`.
 Help!

+{: .callout .note}
 **Note:** `ProtocolMessageEquals` and `ProtocolMessageEquiv` are *deprecated* now.
 Please use `EqualsProto`, etc instead.

-`ProtocolMessageEquals` and `ProtocolMessageEquiv` were redefined recently and are now less tolerant on invalid protocol buffer definitions.
+`ProtocolMessageEquals` and `ProtocolMessageEquiv` were redefined recently and are now less tolerant of invalid protocol buffer definitions.
 In particular, if you have a `foo.proto` that doesn't fully qualify the type of a protocol message it references (e.g. `message<Bar>` where it should be `message<blah.Bar>`), you will now get run-time errors like: